 The Ramaciotti Scientific Advisory Committee helps Perpetual select the winner from nominations received.

-The Ramaciotti Biomedical research award will next be awarded in 2019.
-Institutes outside of NSW will be eligible to apply.
+The Ramaciotti Biomedical research award will be awarded in 2019 to an organisation based outside of NSW.

 RAMACIOTTI MEDAL FOR EXCELLENCE IN BIOMEDICAL RESEARCH 2018

 The 2017 prestigious Ramaciotti Medal for Excellence in Biomedical Research went to Professor Susan Clark, Head of Division, Genomics and Epigenetics, Garvan Institute of Medical Research, is the 2017 winner of the Ramaciotti Medal for Excellence in Biomedical Research, and a $50,000 grant.